Bagshot: Today

 Pennyhill Park Hotel located at the far western edge of Bagshot is where the England rugby team train.
-Bagshot Park, home of Prince Edward, Duke of Edinburgh is located on the northern edge of the town.
+Bagshot Park, home of Prince Edward, Duke of Edinburgh is located on the northern edge of the village.
 The A30 leaving Bagshot to the southwest for Camberley has a large roundabout on it called the Jolly Farmer after a public house that used to stand in its centre, now used as a Golfing Store.

-The local borough, Surrey Heath, is mainly a Conservative area and it has held a Conservative council for the past 50 years.
-Bagshot itself is, however, represented by two Liberal Democrat and one Conservative borough councillors.
+The local borough, Surrey Heath, was mainly a Conservative area, and the council had been led by the Conservatives from its founding in 1974 until the Liberal Democrats captured a majority in the 2023 local election.
+Bagshot itself is, however, represented by one Liberal Democrat and two Conservative borough councillors.
+At the 2024 General election, the [Surrey Heath UK Parliamentary constituency] also voted for Professor Al Pinkerton of the Liberal Democrats who gained a majority of 5640 over the Conservatives.